 Our data within the Data at Rest repository is uniquely identified using Instance GUIDs.
 The Instance GUIDs we create are unlikely to be the same as the primary keys for the corresponding data in other applications.

 For example, we might be sharing Policy information with multiple applications, each of which will have a different definition of what a Policy is and how they are uniquely identified.

-Our Data in Motion components record correlations between the data each application shares with the DaaS solution.
-Since each application synchronises individually with the DaaS, the DaaS is ultimately responsible for synchronising data across ALL of the applications integrated with it, and hence acts as the Entity Synchronisation Layer.
+Our Data in Motion components record correlations between the data each application shares with the DAS solution.
+Since each application synchronises individually with the DAS, the DAS is ultimately responsible for synchronising data across ALL of the applications integrated with it, and hence acts as the Entity Synchronisation Layer.

-Since our DaaS is data agnostic, it doesn’t matter that each application may have different representations for Policy data.
-The DaaS is just going to process the data as XML, so if we need a few extra fields for one representation and a few less for another the DaaS is really not that concerned.
+Since our Entity Synchronisation Layer is data agnostic, it doesn’t matter that each application may have different representations for Policy data.
+The DAS is just going to process the data as XML, so if we need a few extra fields for one representation and a few less for another the DAS is really not that concerned.

 Many legacy applications don’t support real-time integration, and for these older applications we generally use batch ETL processes to synchronize data at predefined times during the day.